dbanck/ansible-local/README.md

 ## Contribute

-If you've written some generic roles on your own, please open a pull request and I'll add them to this collection.
+If you've written some generic Ansible role on your own, please open a pull request and I'll add them to this collection.